 The construction industry has long been considered a high hazard industry.
 Construction workers are at increased risk of serious or fatal injuries.
 However, workers in the construction industry also have an increased risk of cancer and other chronic diseases due to a large number of occupational exposures.
 According to CAREX Canada, the top five carcinogens among Ontario construction workers are solar radiation (121,000 workers exposed), silica (87,000), wood dust (50,000), asbestos (48,000), and diesel engine exhaust (28,000), with smaller numbers exposed to many other metals (e.g. welding fumes) and chemicals (e.g. solvents in paint, fumes from road paving).

-This study will estimate the future burden of occupational cancer in the Ontario construction industry, including the number of attributable cases and associated economic costs based on current exposure levels to four major carcinogens: silica, asbestos, diesel engine exhaust and solar UV.
+This study estimated the future burden of occupational cancer in the Ontario construction industry, including the number of attributable cases and associated economic costs based on current exposure levels to four major carcinogens: silica, asbestos, diesel engine exhaust and solar UV.
 Methods to estimate future burden were adapted from the Burden of Occupational Cancer in Canada study.
-In collaboration with stakeholders, the project team will identify priority exposures and feasible prevention strategies for each exposure.
+In collaboration with stakeholders, the project team identified priority exposures and feasible prevention strategies for each exposure.
 Costs for implementation and expected reduction in exposure levels were also estimated.
 The future burden of cancer, assuming no interventions were implemented, was estimated to 2060.
 The final step was to produce alternate estimates of the future burden of cancer, including associated economic costs, assuming the adoption of each prevention measure in order to evaluate the cost-benefit of the prevention measures.